 First Conference to Empower Women in Transport

-The Transformative Urban Mobility Initiative (TUMI) is kicking-off a debate on the role and potential of women in sustainable urban mobility.
-Join us to discuss strategies to empower women in the transport sector and change mobility systems to cater to women‘s needs.
+The Transformative Urban Mobility Initiative (TUMI) has kicked-off a debate on the role and potential of women in sustainable urban mobility.
+Join the movement to empower women in the transport sector and change mobility systems to cater to women‘s needs.

-The conference will foster knowledge exchange and in-depth discussions on female empowerment focused on the implementation of sustainable mobility solutions on the ground – by women, for women.
+The conference fostered knowledge exchange and in-depth discussions on female empowerment focused on the implementation of sustainable mobility solutions on the ground – by women, for women.

-Inspirational talks on female empowerment in the transport sector, background stories on experiences of women specifically in developing and emerging economies, an interactive dialogue session and “Mobilize-Meetings” via digital matchmaking tool will provide the basis for in-depth discussions and networking.
+Inspirational talks on female empowerment in the transport sector, background stories on experiences of women specifically in developing and emerging economies and an interactive dialogue session provided the basis for in-depth discussions and networking.

-The conference will actively involve female change makers from all over the world: all speakers and at least two-thirds of participants will be women.
+The conference actively involved female change makers from all over the world: all speakers and at least two-thirds of participants will be women.

 Associate Minister for Transport, Associate Minister for Health, New Zealand

 Julie Anne grew up in Los Angeles where she witnessed women’s and civil rights movements making huge strides for people.
 In the famously car-dependent city she also saw the profound impact that transport and urban design have on our quality of life.